Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Problem Formulation and Our Approach

 We do note that the ``dual convergence'' bound is used in different ways between our analysis vs.\ \cite{li2021online}.
 The data points for ``dual convergence'' in \cite{li2021online} comes from past periods.
 By contrast, the ``data points'' for ``dual convergence'' in our analysis comes from the future periods.
 This is because our online decision is made based on the ex-ante relaxation, while our benchmark, the LP relaxation of the offline allocation, makes the decision based on each sample path of future periods.
 The myopic regret caused by this distinction is shown to be bounded by the variance of the dual variable, where the randomness comes from the sample path of future periods.
-Though the future sample path is convoluted, we only use its distribution to give a bound and our algorithm does not require any knowledge of the realization.
+Though the future sample path is convoluted, we only use its distribution to give a bound and our algorithm does not require any knowledge of the realization. {\cite{bray2022logarithmic} presents another way to derive the dual convergence bound and obtains the $O(\frac{1}{s})$ bound independently.}

-\textbf{Discussion on the second-order growth condition.} We do acknowledge that the second-order growth condition that is assumed in \Cref{sec:Logsection} is somewhat stronger than the one in existing literature \citep{li2021online, balseiro2021survey, bray2022logarithmic}.
-To be specific, the second-order growth condition assumed in \Cref{sec:Logsection} holds for the Lagrangian dual function given \textit{any} remaining average capacities per period, while the condition in the existing literature holds given remaining average capacities per period belonging to a neighborhood of the initial average capacities per period.
+\textbf{Discussion on the second-order growth condition.} We do acknowledge that the second-order growth condition in \Cref{sec:Logsection} is somewhat stronger than the one in existing literature \citep{li2021online, balseiro2021survey, bray2022logarithmic}.
+To be specific, the second-order growth condition assumed in \Cref{sec:Logsection} holds for the Lagrangian dual function given \textit{any} remaining average capacities, while the condition in the existing literature holds given remaining average capacities belonging to a neighborhood of the initial average capacities.
 However, the second-order growth condition in \Cref{sec:Logsection} is a consequence of our problem formulation instead of a primitive assumption.
 Moreover, since it is assumed that the ex-ante relaxation admits a unique optimal dual variable in \citet{li2021online, balseiro2021survey, bray2022logarithmic}, their second-order growth conditions are stated as the strong-convexity of the Lagrangian dual function.
 In contrast, the second-order growth condition in our setting is stated as the strong-convexity after projecting every variable into the subspace that is spanned by the set of possible query sizes and we do not require the uniqueness of the optimal dual variable.